jorgeacortes/cpp-tdd-boilerplate/README.md

 ## To do list

 * Automatically launch all runners and show results.
-* Include GMock
+* Include GMock.
-* Include sample class and fixtures
+* Include sample class and fixtures.
+* Create a scons file only for google test library.